joonassandell/rebirth-wordpress-project/README.md

 ### How to setup a [multisite network](https://wordpress.org/support/article/before-you-create-a-network/)

+Following instructions setup WPMS to use blogs in subfolders.

 1. Read [Before You Create A Network](https://wordpress.org/support/article/before-you-create-a-network/)
 2. Add the following lines to `wp-config.php:~91` and make sure the're set correctly: